 View more on what kids learn from experiences with tape….

-Check out the McLinky over at Mom Tried it and see her fabulous Tape Dispenser!This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Check out the McLinky over at Mom Tried it and see her fabulous Tape Dispenser!This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!